 Whether you've been searching for a new job for months or a new opportunity has just fallen into your lap, when you get a new job offer one thought is likely to cross your mind: Can I leverage a job offer to get more money or a better title from my current employer?

 While experts agree that you should tread carefully when using a new job offer to get what you want from your current company, there are ways to use this new opportunity to your advantage.
+Read on and learn how to leverage a job offer to get what you want.

 First, let's discuss the risks associated with trying to leverage a job offer to get a raise or promotion.
 The most obvious risk is: you could get shown the door.